HallofFamer/CLox/README.md

 - Built-in and user defined classes/functions become be immutable, and cannot be accidentally overwritten.
 - New class `Range` in package `collection`, as well as range operator(`..`) for range literals.

-### CLox 1.5.0(current version)
+### CLox 1.5.0
 - Refined object model which is similar to Smalltalk's metaclass system.
 - Class methods in class declaration, and `trait` keyword for trait declaration.
 - Allow loading lox source files in lox script and another lox source file with `require` keyword.
 - Anonymous classes/traits similar to anonymous functions/lambda.

-### CLox 1.6.0(upcoming version)
+### CLox 1.6.0(current version)
 - Namespace as CLox's module system, allowing importing namespace and aliasing of imported classes, traits and functions.
-- Refactor the existing standard library with namespaces(in `clox.std` package), add new package `clox.std.network`.
+- Refactor the existing standard library with namespaces(in `clox.std` parent package), add new package `clox.std.network`.
-- Fix reentrancy problem with CLox, calling Lox closures in C API becomes possible.
+- Fix reentrancy problem with CLox, calling Lox closures from within C API becomes possible.
-- Cross-platform build with Cmake and package manager with vcpkg.
+- Cross-platform build with Cmake, as well as package manager with vcpkg(windows only).

-### CLox 1.7.0
+### CLox 1.7.0(upcoming version)
 - Raise exception with `throw` keyword, and exception handling with try/catch/finally statement.
 - Improved CLox standard library with addition of class `Exception` and various exception subclasses.
-- Null safe operator (?.) which short-circuit if nil is found in a long expression.
+- Safe navigation operator (?.) which short-circuit if nil is found in a long expression.
 - VM optimization for instance variable representations, and inline caching.

 ### CLox 1.8.0